Deep Litter Method in a Chicken Coop

 Can I use Deep Litter Method in any Size Chicken Coop?

 You can do deep litter in any size coop you want; however, it may not be cheaper when you have a huge coop.
-You’ll need a very thick layer of bedding material on the chicken coop floor for deep littering to work, so maybe it won’t be worth the trouble for you.
+You’ll need a thick layer of bedding material on the chicken coop floor for deep littering to work, so maybe it won’t be worth the trouble.

 How to Start?